Practicing International Law - Practicum

 - Number of (2 hour) sessions: 5

-- Required preparation by students: Students must cooperate as a team to prepare memoranda as well as oral presentations.
+- Required preparation by students: Students must cooperate as a team to prepare a written work (“memorial”) as well as an oral presentation (“pleading”).

 Other methods of instruction

-- Each student has to cooperate with his or her team to submit memoranda by the prescribed deadlines.
+- Each student has to cooperate with her or his team to submit a memorial by the deadline as announced on Blackboard and in the introductory lecture.

-- The requirements for the submission of the memoranda will be announced on Blackboard and explained during the introductory class.
+- The formalities in respect of the submission of the memorials will be announced on Blackboard and explained during the first introductory lecture.

 To be announced.